suzannejmatthews/PDC-Unplugged/content/contribute.md

-### Activity Structure
+## Activity Structure

 Activities in the PDC Unplugged repository are created using MarkDown, a markup language that is simpler than HTML and in many ways resembles plaintext.

+All activities are located under the `content/activities/` folder in the GitHub repository.
+To contribute to the repository, either modify the existing markdown file with your recommended changes or add a new markdown file to the folder.

+If you are using Hugo to locally build the repository, you can generate a new activity by using the command `hugo new activities/yourActivity.md` where `yourActivity.md` is the name of your new activity.

-To create a new activity, copy the following template to a textfile (for example `yourActivity.md`):
+For those educators unfamiliar or uncomfortable with using Github, you can also create an activity by copying the following template to a textfile (for example `yourActivity.md`):

 ```
 ---